vitoravelino/modular_routes/README.md

 Some of the restrictions are:

-- `path` and `to` options won't have any effect on member/collection routes
+- `concerns` won't work
-- `concerns` won't work for resources
+- `constraints` only as option and not block
 - no support for nesting

 #### Nesting

-Even without nesting support you can emulate what the expected behaviour would be with the mix of `namespace` and `path` as detailed below
+Even without nesting support you can emulate what the expected behaviour would be mixing `namespace` and `path` as detailed below

 ```ruby
 namespace :books, path: 'books/:book_id' do